Airey Neave: Assassination

 Neave was critically wounded on 30 March 1979 when a car bomb fitted with a tilt-switch exploded under his Vauxhall Cavalier at 14:59 as he drove out of the Palace of Westminster car park.
 He lost both legs in the explosion and died of his wounds at Westminster Hospital an hour after being rescued from the wrecked car.
 He was 63.

 The Irish National Liberation Army (INLA) afterwards claimed responsibility for the assassination.
-Neave had been pressing within Conservative Party circles and in Parliament throughout the Troubles for the British Government to abandon its strategy of containment (including "Ulsterisation") of Irish republican paramilitarism within Northern Ireland, and switch to one of pursuing its military defeat.
+Neave had been pressing within Conservative Party circles and in Parliament throughout the Troubles for the British Government to abandon its strategy of containment of Irish republican paramilitarism within Northern Ireland, and switch to one of pursuing its military defeat.
 It is believed that this is what led to his being targeted.

 Following his death, Conservative leader Margaret Thatcher said of Neave:

 He was one of freedom's warriors.
 No one knew of the great man he was, except those nearest to him.
 He was staunch, brave, true, strong; but he was very gentle and kind and loyal.
 It's a rare combination of qualities.
 There's no one else who can quite fill them.
 I, and so many other people, owe so much to him and now we must carry on for the things he fought for and not let the people who got him triumph.

 Labour Prime Minister James Callaghan said: "No effort will be spared to bring the murderers to justice and to rid the United Kingdom of the scourge of terrorism."